-The City of Manzanita, Oregon's response to the findings identified in our audit is described in the accompanying schedule of findings and responses.
-The City of Manzanita, Oregon's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on it.
+Governmental Auditing Standards requires the auditor to perform limited procedures on the City of Manzanita, Oregon's response to the findings identified in our audit and described in the accompanying schedule of findings and management's response.
+The City of Manzanita, Oregon's response was not subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion the response.